defo-project/nginx/ECH-build.md

 # NGINX OpenSSL Encrypted Client Hello (ECH) integration.

-> [!NOTE]
-> This documentation probably doesn't belong here, nor as a single file, but
-> may be useful to have in one place.
-TODO: find out where to put the various
-> bits and pieces once those are stable.
->
-> Date: 2025-12-04

 ECH is specified in [draft-ietf-tls-esni](https://datatracker.ietf.org/doc/draft-ietf-tls-esni/).
 This documentation assumes a basic familiarity with the ECH specification.